 Among the investment products to choose from, hedge funds and mutual funds are two options that may seem attractive.
-Both funds provide investors with the benefits of diversification through access to a pool of investment funds, but hedge funds are designed to target high-income investors, so they come with higher fees and minimum investment requirements.
+Both funds provide the benefits of diversification through access to a pool of investment funds.
+But hedge funds are designed to target high-income investors.
+This means they come with higher fees and minimum investment requirements.

 What's the Difference Between Hedge Funds and Mutual Funds?

 |Typically actively managed||May be actively or passively managed|

 |Typically a higher barrier to entry||Typically accessible to any investor|